-- publishes relevant information relating to salaries, business interests and performance data on its website; - has a Procurement Officer who provides advice and issues clear guidelines for procuring goods and services; - has an Audit and Risk Committee that operates in accordance with guidance provided by the Chartered Institute of Public Finance and Accountancy (CIPFA); - publishes information to the Authority and it's Committees as part of established accountability mechanisms; - acts upon the findings/recommendations of Internal Audit and External Audit Reports; - prepares an Annual Governance Statement; - prepares an annual Statement of Assurance; - prepares an annual Efficiency Plan.
+- Publishes relevant information relating to salaries, business interests and performance data on its website. - Has a Procurement Officer who provides advice and issues clear guidelines for procuring goods and services. - Has an Audit and Finance Committee that operates in accordance with guidance provided by the Chartered Institute of Public Finance and Accountancy (CIPFA). - Publishes information to the Authority and its Committees as part of established accountability mechanisms. - Acts upon the findings/recommendations of Internal Audit and External Audit Reports. - Prepares an Annual Governance Statement. - Prepares an annual Statement of Assurance.